adelinor/angular-snake-xenzia/README.md

       - current length
       - overall position in the grid
       - crossing functions
-      - pixel distance between head position and square center
+      - pixel distance between head position and square center.
+For instance if the snake width is 10, the distance can be 0, -1, -2, -3, 4, 3, 2, 1, 0 and so on.
   - introduce a grid class to:
       - present itself as a discreet positioning system going from zero to n where n takes into account the width of the drawn grid and the width of